bopen/sarsen/README.md

 - No attempt is made to support UTC leap seconds.
 Observations that include a leap second may crash the code or silently return wrong results.

+## Sar Terrain Correction

+The typical side-looking SAR system acquires data with uniform sampling in azimuth and slant range, where the azimuth and range represents the time when a given target is acquired and the absolute sensor-to-target distance, respectively.
+Because of this, the near range appears compressed with respect to the far range.
+Furthermore, any deviation of the target elevation from a smooth geoid results in additional local geometric and radiometric distortions known as foreshortening, layover and shadow.

+- Radar foreshortening: Terrain surfaces sloping towards the radar appear shortened relative to those sloping away from the radar.
+  These regions are much brighter than other places on the SAR image.
+- Radar layover: It's an extreme case of foreshortening occurring when the terrain slope is greater than the angle of the incident signal.
+- Radar shadows: They occur when ground points at the same azimuth but different slant ranges are aligned in the direction of the line-of-sight.
+This is usually due to a back slope with an angle steeper than the viewing angle.
+When this happens, the radar signal never reaches the farthest points, and thus there is no measurement, meaning that this lack of information is unrecoverable.

+The geometric terrain correction (GTC) corrects the distortions due to the target elevation.
+The radiometric terrain correction (RTC) also compensates for the backscatter modulation generated by the topography of the scene.

 ## Install

 The easiest way to install *sarsen* is in a *conda* environment.